cubee-cb/ncr-pakify/.wiki/Entities.md

 - `cactuckey` - Cactuckey.
 Hovers then flies away.
 - `basic` - Default portal.
 Green circle.

-Variants can have different delays before completing the stage, to give time for their animations to play.
+Variants may have different delays before completing the stage, to give time for their animations to play.

-Does not count as a Goal for Collectathon, but will be closed until the conditions are met to clear the level.
+If present while Collectathon Mode or Gold Rush Mode are active, all Dynamic Goals will close and only open when all regular Goals are collected.
+Useful to create one or many dedicated exit points for these stages.

 ### `checkpoint` - Checkpoint
 When the player enters its area, the level state is saved.
 Dying will respawn the player at the checkpoint's position.
 Checkpoints cannot be re-activated until a different checkpoint is activated.